Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Implementation Details and Additional Analysis

-\subsubsection{Baselines}
+We use Net2Net~\citep{chen2016net2net} for expanding a base model which results in a functionally equivalent model.
+To increase width, its Net2WiderNet operation expands a layer by adding new neurons or channels, initializing their weights as duplicates of existing ones and adjusting the downstream weights accordingly to preserve the output.
+To add new layers, its Net2DeeperNet operation adds new layers initialized as identity functions, ensuring they do not change the output of the network at initialization.
+These function-preserving transformations allow the larger model to produce the same outputs as the smaller one before training, which eliminates the need for retraining from scratch and leads to faster and more stable convergence.
+Unlike zero initialization, which starts the expanded model from a relatively uninformative state, Net2Net provides a well-informed starting point that avoids relearning and results in significantly faster convergence and more stable training.

+\subsection{Baselines}

 We compare our manifold metric with the following NAS baselines used in~\citep{white2021powerful}.
 Our implementation of these baselines in Jax is based on the code made available by~\citep{mellor2021neural}. \begin{itemize} \item GradNorm~\citep{abdelfattah2021zero}: It is the sum of the Euclidean norm of the gradients of one minibatch of training data.
 This measure is an indication of the property of loss landscape. \item Jacov~\citep{mellor2021neural}: It is the covariance of the Jacobian of the model's prediction with respect to the input.
-It involves computing the highest eigenvalue of the covariance matrix. \item SNIP~\citep{lee2018snip}: Single-shot network pruning (SNIP) is a network pruning method that involves masking the parameters and running a backward pass. \item Grasp~\citep{wang2020picking}: Gradient signal preservation is a network pruning method that involves computing a Hessian vector product. \item SynFlow~\citep{tanaka2020pruning}: Synaptic Flow is another network pruning method that involves a backward pass and a vector-vector product computation. \item SoTL-E~\citep{ru2021speedy}: It is the sum of the training losses in the most recent epoch.
+It involves computing the highest eigenvalue of the covariance matrix. \item SNIP~\citep{lee2018snip}: Single-shot network pruning (SNIP) is a network pruning method that involves masking the parameters and running a backward pass. \item Grasp~\citep{wang2020picking}: Gradient signal preservation is a network pruning method that involves computing a Hessian vector product. \item SynFlow~\citep{tanaka2020pruning}: Synaptic Flow is another network pruning method that involves a backward pass and a vector-vector product computation. {Its main advantage over other zero-cost proxies is the fact that it generally avoids layer collapse when performing parameter pruning by taking a product of the parameters in the network \cite{white2021powerful}.} \item SoTL-E~\citep{ru2021speedy}: It is the sum of the training losses in the most recent epoch.
 Unlike other baselines which are zero-cost proxies, it requires training the model and is therefore significantly more expensive. \end{itemize}

 \autoref{tab:baselines} compares our manifold metric against the other above-mentioned zero-cost proxies.
 The metrics efficiency is measured as the time (in seconds) to compute them on a checkpoint immediately after expansion with the highest factor for different image classification setups.
 Since the manifold metric does not require a backward pass but rather performs multiple forward passes, it is computationally more efficient than the baselines.
 The efficiency holds when the model complexity increases from CNN to ResNet18.
 Notably, the manifold metric is faster than the second-best baseline, SynFlow.